 Standing Committees shall have their responsibilities, membership terms of office, procedures, and guidelines established by the Committee and approved by the Board of Directors.

 The Chairperson may convene ad hoc or special committees to address needs of the College and/or Foundation.
 Such committees will dissolve when their work is completed.
-A special Bylaws Committee shall be convened at least once every two (2) years to determine whether any modifications to these Bylaws are appropriate.
+The Governance Committee will review bylawsat least once every two (2) years to determine whether any modifications to these Bylaws are appropriate.

 A committee member who is not a Director has the same responsibility and fiduciary duties with respect to activities of such committee, and the same liability protections, as a committee member who is a Director as provided by Florida law.